-Terrain-derived hydrology datasets: provides water bodies and double line drainages.
-With this dataset, the end user can perform more accurate flood, stream flow, and soil erosion analyses, and snowmelt runoff predictions.
+Terrain-derived hydrology datasets: provide water bodies and double line drainages.
+With this dataset, the end user can perform more accurate stream flow and soil erosion analyses, and snowmelt runoff predictions.

-Terrain-derived coastline datasets: represents coastal boundaries in the end users area of interest.
+Terrain-derived coastline datasets: represent coastal boundaries in the end users' area of interest.
 The end user can use it in coastal GIS applications for more efficient and correct analyses.

-Slope maps: represents the terrain's degree of slope.
+Slope maps: represent the terrain's degree of slope.
 This is useful for quick and effective slope analyses of the terrain.

-Aspect maps: displays the cardinal direction of the slope for effective terrain analyses.
+Aspect maps: display the cardinal direction of the slope for effective terrain analyses.
 The aspect helps define the amount of sunlight striking the surface of the terrain.

-Hillshade images: provides the end user with a more accurate and clearer visualization of the topography.
+Hillshade images: provide the end user with a more accurate and clearer visualization of the topography.
 It is well suited for hiking applications, site planning, presentations, and plotting.